Reducing mold in basement spaces is particularly tough for any of us with poor ventilation and high moisture content.

 Below are several solutions that will remove mold while not spreading harmful chemicals in your home.

-White vinegar doesn’t have to be diluted with anything – you can simply pour it right over the mold.
+White vinegar in a spray bottle doesn’t have to be diluted with anything – you can simply pour it right over the mold.
+You can also add a bit of baking soda to the mix.

 And, the vinegar should have anywhere from two-five minutes to sit on the mold or mildew, at which point it can be wiped off with a cloth or sponge.